Approximating Continuous Functions on Persistence Diagrams Using Template Functions: Basics

+We further abuse notation by writing $D \subset U$ if $S \subset U$.
+If $S = \emptyset$, we follow the set-theoretic convention $\mu = \emptyset$ and denote by $\varnothing= (\emptyset, \emptyset)$ the resulting (empty) persistence diagram.
 For the sake of figures, we sometimes plot persistence diagrams in the birth-lifetime plane.
-That is, we draw the point $\xx = (x,y) \in \W$ at the point $(x, y-x) = (x, \pers(\xx))$.
+That is, we plot $\xx = (x,y) $ at the point $(x, y-x) = (x, \pers(\xx))$.
 In this representation, $\Delta$ gets mapped to the $x$-axis.
-It should be noted that this transformation is different from the rotation used by \cite{Bubenik2015} and \cite{Adams2017}, but there is no reason to prefer one over the other.
+It should be noted that this transformation is different from the rotation used by \cite{Bubenik2015} and \cite{Adams2017}.
+With these notions we define the space of persistence diagrams as follows.